Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 configuration.
 This limitation will be lifted at a later date.
 * Shared file system (shared data volume) support is currently limited to supported RemoteFS provisioned storage clusters: NFS and GlusterFS.
-* Network Security Groups (NSGs) should permit communication between Slurm resources for all required communication channels and ports.
 * LDAP for centralized user control is not implemented, but can be customized per the `additional_prep_script` option on the `controller` and `login` section of the Slurm configuration file and using